Dropd3ad/Dayz-Mission-Files/README.md

 # MP.Missions Files For Dayz Maps

-# DISCLAIMER: if anyone ever tries to use these, be forewarned: all this is highly tuned for PvE.
+# DISCLAIMER: if anyone ever tries to use these, be forewarned: Random Setups.

 ##
              ___  ___  ___  ___  ___  ____ ___  ___   ___  ___  _ _  ____  __ __  ___  ___  ____